hiruni-siyambalapitiya/apparel-sales-inventory-dashboard/README.md

-# apparel-sales-inventory-dashboard
-Apparel Industry Sales &amp; Inventory Analysis using Microsoft Fabric &amp; Power BI
+# 👗 Apparel Industry Sales & Inventory Dashboard

+Project Overview
+his project analyzes sales performance and inventory management in the apparel industry using **Microsoft Fabric and Power BI**